International Student Admissions

 three hours from Boston and Montreal.)
 The Albany International Airport, serving the

-Capital District of New York State, is thirty minutes south of Saratoga Springs.
+Capital District of New York State, is 30 minutes south of Saratoga Springs.
 Check our out Maps and Directions page to see more.

-Currently there are more than 250 international students from 60 different countries.
+Currently there are nearly 300 international students from almost 70 countries.
+This

-This represents about 10% of the overall student body of 2,400 students.
-We also have
+represents about 13% of the overall student body of 2,500 students.
+We also have a

-63 students with U.S. citizenship who enrolled at Skidmore from a high school that
+number of students with U.S. citizenship who enrolled at Skidmore from a high school

-is outside of the United States and 5% who hold dual passports (U.S. and another country).
+that is outside of the U.S. and 5% who hold dual passports (U.S. and another country).

 The College will, however, continue to require standardized testing (SAT or ACT) for the following populations of applicants: International students other than those who have attended an English-language-based school for at least three years (see policy below), homeschooled students, and students attending secondary schools offering written evaluations without accompanying grades.